 After a one-term dismissal, students may apply for reinstatement by submitting a written request to an Associate Dean of Academic Affairs.
 Before reinstatement, the student must schedule a re-entry interview with an Associate Dean of Academic Affairs and the Director of Student Affairs.
 If the application for reinstatement is approved, the student must apply for readmission to the Admissions Office.

 GRADUATION

-P.I.T. hosts the graduate commencement ceremonies for Degree, Practical Nursing, Physical Therapist Assistant, DMS, and CMA students during the spring and fall terms.
+P.I.T. hosts the graduate commencement ceremonies during the spring and fall terms.

-Degree Programs:
+Degree Programs:.